swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

     the outer border of your code cell will change from gray/blue to green.
     *   The difference in color is subtle.
 *   These are the **Command** (gray) and **Edit** (green) modes of your notebook.
-*   In Command mode, pressing the <kbd>H</kbd> key will provide a list of all the shortcut keys.
 *   Command mode allows you to edit notebook-level features, and Edit mode changes the content of cells.
 *   When in Command mode (esc/gray),
     *   The <kbd>B</kbd> key will make a new cell below the currently selected cell.